 We can reduce the effects of production, transport, and consumption on climate change if we choose to reuse, compost, and recycle more.

-The concept of reducing or, if you are a hard one to boil, cancelling altogether any source of waste in your life is called the zero-waste movement.
+The concept of reducing or, if you are a tough cookie, cancelling altogether any source of waste in your life is called the zero-waste movement.

 Why is "reducing" in bold?
 Well, mainly because here at Bambaw, we understand how changing one's lifestyle from one day to the other may be a real challenge.
 Therefore, we tend to inspire our eco-consumers to jump slowly but surely into this journey towards their zero-waste goal.
 You know, right?
 Baby steps!